jxilt/blockchain/README.md

 # Usage

+## With Cargo

-The server takes a single command-line flag, `-p`, specifying the port to be used.
+The webserver takes a single command-line flag, `-p`, specifying the port to serve on.
 For example:

-    cargo run blockchain -p 10006
+    cargo run blockchain -p <port_number>

+## With Docker

+The webserver can run using Docker, serving on port `10005`.
+For example:

+    docker build .
+    docker run --publish 10005:10005 --detach <image_name>